TLBIBatMan/Batz-Garages/README.md

 ## Installation

-Drag 'n Drop replace for qb-garages.
+Drag 'n Drop replace for Batz-Garages.

 - Delete qb-garages.
-- Drag the downloaded qb-garages folder into the [qb] folder.
+- Drag the downloaded Batz-Garages folder into the [qb] folder.
 - If you want to use the latest features, apply patch1.sql to your DB

 ## Features